edskate/Art-Dan-a002-/README.md

 # Motivação do Dia.

-- [x] Se a vida não ficar mais fácil, trate de ficar mais forte.
+-[x] If life doesn't get easier, try to get stronger.
-- [x] Se a caminhada está difícil, é porque você está no caminho certo.
+- [x] If the walk is difficult, it is because you are on the right path.
-- [x] Toda conquista começa com a decisão de tentar.
+- [x] Every achievement starts with the decision to try.
-- [x] Insista, persista e nunca desista.
+- [x] Insist, persist and never give up.
-- [x] Você é mais forte do que imagina.
-Acredite.
+- [x] You're stronger than you think.
+Believe it.
-- [x] Todo esforço tem a sua recompensa.
+- [x] Every effort has its reward.

-# obrigado pela atenção .
+# thanks for listening .